manferlo81/gen-unit/README.md

 match: string;
 ```

 A string to be used to create a RegExp.
-It is expected to have two capturing groups, the first to be used as value and the second as unit.
+It is expected to have `two capturing groups`, the first to be used as `value` and the second as `unit`.

 ***example***